intfract/kraber/README.md

 ## About

 It packs a punch like the Kraber .50-Cal.
+Kraber is designed to be minimal, flexible, and readable.
+Everything follows a clear and consistent pattern.

 ## Syntax